MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 # Tutorial: Queue a Trim job for a Site or Document Library

-In this tutorial, you will learn how to trim existing versions from a site or library by queuing a trim job using PowerShell.
-You will learn how to:
+In this tutorial, you'll learn how to trim existing versions from a site or library by queuing a trim job using PowerShell.
+You'll learn how to:

 - Queue trim job to delete versions from a site
 - Queue trim job to delete versions from a library.